SilentCloudEngineer/Wind-Power-Forecasting/README.md

 # **Wind Power Forecasting – Application Tool**

-This repository contains the source code for my **Final Master's degree project** in [Decision Systems Engineering](https://www.urjc.es/estudios/master/915-ingenieria-de-sistemas-de-decision) at [Rey Juan Carlos University](https://www.urjc.es/).
-The project focuses on *Wind Power Forecasting using Machine Learning techniques* and was developed as part of the [Data Science Challenge](https://challengedata.ens.fr/participants/challenges/34/) organized by *Compagnie nationale du Rhône (CNR)*.

-For a detailed explanation, you can read the full **master’s thesis [here](thesis.pdf)**.

----

 ## **Project Overview**

 This tool is designed to be a **flexible and configurable application** for building, analyzing, and deploying ML models for wind power forecasting.
 The project applies **software engineering best practices** to ML pipelines using: